UST-PACE/test/rancher-api-secret.md

 ✅ Verify the correct **Cluster ID**, **Project ID**, and **Namespace ID** before creating the secret.
 ✅ Secrets must have **Base64-encoded** values.
 Use `echo -n "<value>" | base64` to encode them.

-If you have any questions or run into issues, feel free to reach out! 🚀